open-education-hub/operating-systems/content/chapters/compute/lab/quiz/processes-speedup.md

 ## Question Text

-Why is the speedup from running the program in `support/sum-array/d/sum_array_processes.d` with 1, 2, 4 and 8 processes less than expected?
+Why is the speedup from running the program in `support/sum-array/d/sum_array_processes.d` with N processes less than N (for any N)?

 ## Question Answers